 March 23rd is World Meteorological Day, a day when National Weather Services around the world commemorate the establishment of the World Meteorological Organisation (WMO), which occurred on this day in 1950.
 WMO is a global agency which co-ordinates meteorological and hydrological activities.
 Having international collaboration is very important, as weather will not stop and wait at the border between two countries!
-Each year there is a theme for World Meteorological Day, and this year’s theme is ‘Hotter, Drier, Wetter’ – a look at the variability and extremes that happen with our weather and climate.
+Each year there is a theme for World Meteorological Day, and for 2016 that theme was ‘Hotter, Drier, Wetter’ – a look at the variability and extremes that happen with our weather and climate.

 New Zealand is no stranger to variable weather, and is often described as having ‘four seasons in one day’.
 While this is not exactly meteorologically accurate, it is certainly true that New Zealand tends to get large swings in temperature and rainfall.
-Here’s a look at some of the extremes that our country has endured over the past 12 months, and the meteorological conditions that lead to them.
+Here’s a look at some of the extremes that our country has endured over 12 months prior to March 2016, and the meteorological conditions that lead to them.

 Figure 1: The red streamline shows the path the tropical air followed around the High Pressure Cell towards the Southern Alps.

 Next, this warm air met the imposing Southern Alps, squeezing out all the moisture in the air as it ascended the range.
 This process dries and warms the air up even further, as explained in our blog about the Foehn wind.
 As the wind rushes down the eastern side of the mountains, it is significantly warmer than the tropical air already approaching from the west.
 The final part of the puzzle was a cloudless day over Canterbury allowing the sun to be out in full force, further heating up the day.
 You can also see a video explaining this process here.

 There were a number of extremely dry months along the east coast of the South Island, but the driest month of the year was in Ranfurly, Otago, where just 2.6mm of rain fell in July.